 Financial support for graduate students is described in the Admissions and Financial Information chapter.
 All applicants to the Department of English and Comparative Literature are eligible to compete for University fellowships and assistantships.
-In addition, the department awards two types of assistantships—research assistantships and teaching fellowships.
+In addition, the department awards two types of assistantshipsresearch assistantships and teaching fellowships.
 Neither is usually available in the summer.
 Research assistants are assigned to faculty members to help with research projects.
-Teaching fellows have full instructional responsibility for sections of beginning composition courses.
+Teaching fellows have full instructional responsibility for sections of beginning composition or, in the case of Comparative Literature students, foreign language courses.
 Graduate students in the third year of the English Ph.D. program who also have taught at least four sections of composition become eligible for teaching literature courses.
 Graduate students in the Comparative Literature Ph.D. program who also have taught at least four sections of foreign languages or composition become eligible for teaching comparative literature courses.
 Non-native speakers are not considered for teaching fellowships until they have been enrolled in the Ph.D. program for at least a year.
-The stipend for a teaching fellow is $7,350 per section, the initial assignment usually being one section a semester.
-A full teaching load is typically three courses per academic year.
-Teaching fellows are trained and supervised by the directors of composition and undergraduate studies and are subject to student and faculty evaluation.
+Teaching fellows earn an annual stipend, which can vary depending on whether a fellow teaches two or three courses in a year.
+Teaching fellows are trained and supervised by the directors of composition and undergraduate studies or, for Comparative Literature students, by the directors of foreign language instruction, and are subject to student and faculty evaluation.

 Foreign Language Proficiency

-The Comparative Literature program requires new Ph.D. students to arrive with fluency in a second language and at least a beginning level of a third.
+The Comparative Literature program requires new Ph.D. students to arrive with fluency in a foreign or classical language and at least a beginning level of a second, and to attain to a proficiency in a second language before advancing to candidacy..
 The program encourages study and research abroad, as well as summer language study to increase foreign language proficiency.
 Graduating Ph.D. students are expected to achieve a level of expertise in a foreign language that would enable them to teach in a foreign language department, as well as in a comparative literature or English department.

 The English program also considers a reading knowledge of foreign languages essential to the educational and professional aims of its degree programs.
 Ph.D. candidates in the English program must demonstrate proficiency in two languages.
 The department recommends Latin, French, German, Italian, or Spanish.
 The use of other languages to fulfill the requirement must be approved by the director of graduate studies.
 An undergraduate major in an approved language automatically satisfies the requirement.
 Ordinarily, however, students fulfill the requirements by passing an examination administered through the University; by completing reading courses for graduate students offered by the Classics, German and Romance Languages departments; or, while enrolled as graduate students, by completing with a grade of at least B an undergraduate literature course in a foreign language.
 One foreign language requirement must be satisfied before the completion of English Ph.D. exams; the second requirement must be satisfied before the student schedules the Ph.D. defense.